-Refer to "Note 8 Earnings per share (EPS) and shares outstanding" in the "Consolidated financial statements" section of this report for more information.
-2 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance indicators.
-3 Refer to the "Capital management" section of this report for more information.
+1 Refer to "Note 8 Earnings per share (EPS) and shares outstanding" in the "Consolidated financial statements" section of this report for more information.
+2 Refer to the "Measurement of performance" section of this report for more information.
 4 Based on the revised Swiss SRB framework that became effective on 1 July 2016.
 Refer to the "Capital management" section of this report for more information.
 5 Based on fully applied risk-weighted assets and leverage ratio denominator.
 6 Refer to the "Balance sheet, liquidity and funding management" section of this report for more information.
 7 Includes invested assets for Personal & Corporate Banking.
 8 Refer to "UBS shares" in the "Capital management" section of this report for more information.